gabrilend/card-realms/README.md

 - `src/state.rs`
   Implements the main game state.
 In the `on_start` hook, the camera is initialized, and the sprites that will be drawn are loaded and their entities created.
    In the `handle_event` hook, we print any keys that were pressed and close the window if the user presses escape or the OS requests that we quit.

+## Important notes

+The other user is a dorkass